quic/quic-teec/CONTRIBUTING.md

     ```

 1. Make your changes and ensuring you follow the [Coding Style Guide](CODING-STYLE.md).
+1. Add Unit tests to `qcomtee_client`, or write your own.
+Make sure the old and new tests pass.
 1. Commit your changes using the [DCO](http://developercertificate.org/).
 You can attest to the DCO by commiting with the **-s** or **--signoff** options or manually adding the "Signed-off-by":

     ```bash